- Who We Are

 Today, Minnesota Community Foundation builds on the generous spirit of Minnesotans by supporting scores of local community endowments and their volunteers across the state.
 And continuing its role as innovator, the Foundation is always thinking of new ways to work with others to make our communities stronger.

 In recent years, Minnesota Community Foundation developed the first statewide online giving portal to ensure that more donations stayed in Minnesota and help move more of that activity online to save the sector money.
-In its short history, GiveMN.org has raised more than $30 million for Minnesota nonprofits and programs around the state and given many organizations new visibility and tools to connect directly with donors.
-The launch of GiveMN also spurred one of the largest philanthropic events in the world—Give to the Max Day.
+In its short history, GiveMN.org has raised nearly $100 million for Minnesota nonprofits and programs around the state and given many organizations new visibility and tools to connect directly with donors.
+The launch of GiveMN also spurred one of the largest philanthropic events in the world — Give to the Max Day.
 The inaugural event raised $14 million in 24 hours alone.